bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 * This week's content will help students understand the purpose of JavaScript in front-end web development.
 The DOM can be a challenging concept to immediately understand.
 Emphasize the role of objects in both the DOM and JavaScript to reinforce the connection, and feel free to modify and improvise activities to demonstrate the dozens of methods and approaches available.

-* Students do not use timers in the module project, but they will need to use timers for the Challenge.
+* Students do not use timers in the module project, but they do need to use timers for the Challenge.
 Therefore, they might need extra guidance during the virtual classes on this topic.
 Be prepared to help the students if they have questions when they do the activity on timers.

 ### Common Pain Points